 Pg.
-Point Description Speeches Vote 15 Point of Order Bring improper usage of parliamentary procedure to the attention of the Chair - - - 15 Point of Personal Privilege Complain of unfair distractions - - - 15 Point of Parliamentary Inquiry Ask questions regarding the rules or proceedings - - - 15 Point of Reconsideration Inform the Chair that the state rising to the point wishes to change their vote - - - 1 Pg.
-Motion Description Second Speakers Vote 30 Adjourn the Meeting Conclude the meeting until the following year 1 - >50% 28 Suspend the Meeting Recess a Council for an un-moderated caucus or break 1 - >50% 28 Suspend the Rules Suspend formal debate and enter into a moderated 1 ≥2/3 - caucus, or engage in other informal actions emove an Officer Remove a negligent officer 0. /0 > 0/0 29 Remove an Officer 1 2+/2- ≥2/3 25 Close Debate Prompt voting procedure on a draft resolution or amendment; discard speakers lists associated with it 1 2+/2- ≥2/3 25 Close/Re-Open Speakers List Disallow any additions to the speakers list; following its conclusion the Council takes any necessary votes 1 - >50% 28 Appeal the Decision of the Chair Override a Chair's decision 1 2+/2- ≥2/3 29 Temporarily Revoke Delegate Rights Temporarily silence a disruptive delegate; only made at the request of the Chair 1 2+/2- ≥2/3 29 Introduce a Right of Reply Reply to insulting statements; must be accepted and read by the Chair Chair - - 26 Reconsider the Vote Ask the Council to re-vote on a hasty action 1 2+/2- >50% 18 Set the Order of the Agenda Determine the order Agenda topics will be discussed 1 >50% 180 Change the Order of the Agenda Alter the order of Agenda topics after a Motion to Set the 2+/2- ≥2/3 20 Introduce a Draft Resolution Bring a resolution to the Council for consideration 1 - - 21 Introduce an Amendment Bring an amendment to the Council for consideration 1 - 30 Read the Resolution (Summit) Prompt SG to read a resolution 2+ 30 Hear Speakers' Rights (Summit) Prompt substantive speeches 2+ 26 Divide the Question Vote on pieces of a draft resolution separately before 2+/2- >50% 26 Vote by Roll Call Vote one-by-one on a draft resolution or amendment 2+ - 26 Adopt by Consent Adopt a resolution or amendment with no opposition 18 Limit Debate Narrow the scope of the discussion, start a new speakers list 1 >50% 19 Expand Debate Broaden the scope of discussion, move back to the previous speakers list, table current issues and items 1 2+/2- >50% 13 Amend Speaking Time Change the amount of time allotted for each speaker 1 >50% 16 Add, Delete, or Amend Topic ( Plenary ) Amend the Provisional Agenda of a Council 2+/2- >50% 16 Change a Topic's Assignment (Plenary) Move an Agenda topic to another Council 1 2+/2- >50% 16 Adopt the Agenda (Plenary) Adopt a Council or MAL Agenda 1 - >50% · · · · • • Pg.
-Yield Description 12 Yield to the Chair Ends the speech and returns the floor to the Chair 12 Yield to another Country Gives remaining speaking time to another country, who m ay then not yield again 12 Yield to Points of Information to Points of Information Allows for question-and-answer period until time elapses, with only answers being counted against time
+Point Description Second Speeches Vote 16 Point of Order Bring improper usage of parliamentary procedure to the attention of the Chair - 16 Point of Personal Privilege Complain of unfair distractions 16 Point of Parliamentary Inquiry Ask questions regarding the rules or proceedings 16 Point of Reconsideration Inform the Chair that the state rising to the point wishes to change their vote Pg.
+Motion Description Second Speakers Vote 32 Adjourn the Meeting Conclude the meeting until the following year 1 >50% 31 Suspend the Meeting Recess a Council for an un-moderated caucus or break 1 >50% 30 Support the Pulse Suspend formal debate and enter into a moderated 1 ≥2/3 Suspend the Rules caucus, or engage in other informal actions I 22/3 31 Remove an Officer Remove a negligent officer 1 2+/2- ≥2/3 27 Close Debate Prompt voting procedure on a draft resolution or amendment; discard speakers lists associated with it 1 2+/2- ≥2/3 27 Close/Re-Open Speakers List Disallow any additions to the speakers list; following its conclusion the Council takes any necessary votes 1 >50% 31 Appeal the Decision of the Chair Override a Chair's decision 1 2+/2- ≥2/3 32 Temporarily Revoke Delegate Temporarily silence a disruptive delegate; only made at 1 2+/2- ≥2/3 31 Rights the request of the Chair Reply to insulting statements; must be accepted and Chair Introduce a Right of Reply read by the Chair Citali 28 Reconsider the Vote Ask the Council to re-vote on a hasty action 1 2+/2- >50% 19 Set the Order of the Agenda Determine the order Agenda topics will be discussed 1 >50% 19 Change the Order of the Agenda Alter the order of Agenda topics after a Motion to Set the Order of the Agenda has passed 1 2+/2- ≥2/3 21 Introduce a Draft Resolution Bring a resolution to the Council for consideration 1 22 Introduce an Amendment Bring an amendment to the Council for consideration 1 33 Read the Resolution (Summit) Prompt SG to read a resolution 2+ 33 Hear Speakers' Rights (Summit) Prompt substantive speeches 2+ 28 Divide the Question Vote on pieces of a draft resolution separately before voting on the whole draft resolution 1 2+/2- >50% 28 Vote by Roll Call Vote one-by-one on a draft resolution or amendment 2+ 28 Adopt by Consent Adopt a resolution or amendment with no opposition 19 Limit Debate Narrow the scope of the discussion, start a new speakers list 1 >50% 20 Expand Debate Broaden the scope of discussion, move back to the previous speakers list, table current issues and items 1 2+/2- >50% 14 Amend Speaking Time Change the amount of time allotted for each speaker 1 >50% 17 Add, Delete, or Amend Topic (Plenary) Amend the Provisional Agenda of a Council 1 2+/2- >50% 17 Change a Topic's Assignment (Plenary) Move an Agenda topic to another Council 1 2+/2- >50% 17 Adopt the Agenda (Plenary) Adopt a Council or MAL Agenda 1 >50% - respection agonius 1.
+10.10.7) / Nopt a Country of White Agonia ' 1 .
+50 /0 Pg.
+Yield Description 13 Yield to the Chair Ends the speech and returns the floor to the Chair 13 Yield to another Country Gives remaining speaking time to another country, who m av then not vield again 13 Yield to Points of Information Allows for question and answer period until time elanges, with only answers being counted